RSTeam02/BinaryRoman---CountdownTimer/README.md

 into the next higher unit.
 For example 63 seconds are 1 minute and 3 seconds.

 20.02:
 Radio button for Increment/Decrement added. => subtraction is now supported

+21.02:
+instead of splitting, use of %10 or /10 to set listeners for rows, columns

+Some UI - fixes:
++ only start, if timer > 0
++ push 1x reset: restore previous timer setting
++ push 2x reset: set the whole table to zero